Project-HAMi/community/community-membership.md

 ### Responsibilities and privileges

 - Member of the HAMi GitHub organization
-- Can be assigned to issues and PRs and community members can also request their review
+- Issues and PRs can request their review
 - Participate in assigned issues and PRs
 - Welcome new contributors
 - Guide new contributors to relevant docs/files